Support Worker (Mental Health)

 Are you a skilled support worker with experience of supporting service users with severe and enduring mental health needs that is currently looking for a new and exciting role in a company that will invest in your professional growth and development?

-If that is you, I am currently recruiting on the behalf of a national mental healthcare provider who is looking for compassionate and motivated individuals to join their charismatic and friendly team based in the Old Trafford, Greater Manchester area on a part time basis on night shifts.
+If that is you, I am currently recruiting on the behalf of a national mental healthcare provider who is looking for compassionate and motivated individuals to join their charismatic and friendly team based in the Littlehampton, West Sussex area on night shifts.

 My client prides itself on the quality of the care and support service they provide to their service users, always ensuring that only the best is ever delivered and that the service users continuously remain at the heart of everything they do – if you are passionate about the care you provide and want to work with a company that shares your values, then this is the position for you!

-- Hours of Work – Part Time Permanent Position (30 Hrs Per Week)
+- Hours of Work – Full Time Permanent Position (38.5 Hrs Per Week)

 - Promoting a developmental and supportive environment for the service users to reach their potential through utilising your patience and compassion.